bitovi/hatchify/doc/schema/attribute-types/datetime.md

 Note: The displayed values will be formatted to your locale.

-## Form Behavior
+## Form Behavior 🛑

 `datetime()` will result in a [`<input type="datetime-local">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local) control with minute resolution.

-`datetime({ step: "day" })` will result in a [`<input type="datetime-local">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local) control with minute resolution.
+`datetime({ step: "day" })` will result in a [`<input type="datetime-local">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local) control with day resolution.

-Currently, any other step value will result in a [`<input type="datetime-local">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/datetime-local) control which will be validated after the value is set.